Diogo-Serra/Diogo-Serra/README.md

 Software developer in the **42 journey**, building knowledge in **C, Bash, Linux** and expanding into **SysAdmin** and **Cyber Security**.

-🌐 Software developer and technology enthusiast with proven experience in project management and team leadership.
+🌐 Software developer and technology enthusiast with proven experience in project management and team leadership

-💡 Interested in SysAdmin, Cyber Security and AI-driven automation.
+💡 Interested in SysAdmin, Cyber Security and AI-driven automation

 📚 Always learning new things and exploring new tools

 ---